asifmustafa87/Watermarking-Images-Using-Flask-App/README.md

 7. The browser should open automatically.
 If not, open the browser and type "127.0.0.1:5000" or "localhost:5000" and the app will run perfectly.

+<h3>N.B. :I do not own the images.
+I have used the images from google for educational purpose only.
+No intention to do business or anything.</h3>